 VRF Manufactures Race to Compete in this new Market

-Carrier will release their new innovative VRF Rooftop Units sometime this summer, followed by their competition.
+Carrier has released their new innovative VRF Rooftop Unit which I’m sure will be followed by their competitions versions.
 As the market develops an appetite for these units the competitors will seek to join in on this innovation and grab a portion of the market for themselves.
 Start to identify opportunities for this new solution so that you are ahead of the competition.

 Steps for Replacing Rooftop Package Units with VRF System

 The following is brief outline of the steps you might take to replace the Rooftop Package Units.
 It does’t matter if the existing units were manufactured by units Trane, Lennox, Carrier, Day & Night, Daikin, etc..
 The only difference in the beginning when the first manufacture enters the game the summer of 2018 is if that manufacture is replacing its own unit which would avoid the use of an adapter curb.